Home

 Time-to-Resolution Tracking

 Automatic timing from first command to incident resolution.
-Compare candidates objectively against your team's benchmarks.
+Compare candidates against your team's benchmarks or against each other.

 Runbook & Hint System